hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/02_sleuth.md

 ### Setting up the filesystem

-Change directories into the `rnaseq` folder, copy over our meta data, make a folder for sleuth output and load the R module:
+Let's get started by setting up our directory.
+First let's copy over our meta data and the full sailfish output files.

 ```
 $ bsub -Is -R "rusage[mem=16000]" -q interactive bash